 Clearing a student athlete to participate in sports too soon after a concussion can lead to life-threatening complications.
 Returning a young athlete to their sport post-concussion requires a systematic and thoughtful process.
 But even with a careful approach, a poor outcome still is possible.
 Every parent and youth athlete must weigh for themselves the risks and benefits of continuing in competitive sports after suffering a concussion.

 Disclaimer: The information provided in this article does not constitute legal, medical or any other professional advice.
 No attorney-client relationship is created and you should not act or refrain from acting on the basis of any content included in this article without seeking legal or other professional advice.

-Andy Baer, MD serves as the Chief Medical Officer of MagMutual.
+Andy Baer, MD is the Chief Medical Officer at MagMutual. https://www.magmutual.com